 The scoping period for the Amarillo Field Office began March 6, 2014, with a public meeting at the Amarillo Public Library (413 SE 4th Ave) from 1:00 p.m. to 4:00 p.m.
 The meeting was also streamed via Microsoft Live Meeting for remote stakeholders wishing to participate.
 The meeting included a formal presentation by BLM staff, followed by an opportunity for questions, comments and information gathering.

-The purpose of the meeting and comment period is to solicit input on a range of issues potentially impacting industry and the public, including but not limited to:
+The purpose of the meeting and comment period was to solicit input on a range of issues potentially impacting industry and the public, including but not limited to:

 1. How to promote helium tolling - Purchasers of helium without refining plants are finding it difficult to process their crude helium during times of extreme shortage.
 The BLM welcomes suggestions on how to incentivize the refiners to make more tolling capacity available to non-refiners;

 2. Pricing transparency - Pricing methodology, pricing information, and potential plant outages are not well defined and understood by the public.
 Also, the impacts of new legislation need to be more openly communicated to the public.
 The BLM seeks public comments on various ways to improve understanding and communication of these pricing mechanisms; and